atoms-ufrj/playmol/doc/commands.md

 This command specifies atomic coordinates for one or more molecules.

 The parameter _file_ is the name of a text file containing atomic coordinates.
 The required format is the [xyz file format], but with element symbols replaced by [atom] identifiers.
 The parameter _file_ is optional.
 If it is omitted, then the coordinates must be provided in the subsequent lines, also adhering to the xyz format.
-In this sense, it becomes completely equivalent to invoke _xyz <file>_ or to invoke _xyz_ followed by _include <file>_.
+In this sense, issuing the command _xyz <file>_ is completely equivalent to issuing _xyz_, followed by _include <file>_.

 The xyz format for Playmol is:

 * The first line contains the number _N_ of coordinates to be provided
 * The second line contains a comment or title
-* The _N_ subsequent lines contain four fields separated be spaces or tabs: <atom-id>  <x>  <y>  <z>
+* The _N_ subsequent lines contain four fields separated by spaces or tabs: <atom-id>  <x>  <y>  <z>

 The provided coordinates are meant to define a list of actual structures for the molecules previously assembled using the commands [atom] and [bond].
 Multiple molecules can be specified either using separate _xyz_ commands or using a unique _xyz_ command involving all coordinates together.
 The coordinates of all atoms of a given molecule must be provided in sequence, but not in any specific order.
 It is possible to specify many copies of the same molecule, but a given atom cannot reappear until all other atoms of the same molecule have been defined.